Lynncubus/Lynncubus/README.md

 They/them but i'm fine with anything really.

-Mostly working as a webdev these days ~~and suffering~~, but also interested in anything VR, rust.
+Mostly working as a webdev these days ~~and suffering~~, but also interested in anything VR or rust.

 ## Cool things ive worked on which you should totally check out